CloudKarafka/java-kafka-example/README.md

-# Use CloudKarafka in Java from Heroku
+# Apache Kafka example for Java

 Example code for connecting to a Apache Kafka cluster and authenticate with SSL_SASL and SCRAM.